-SECTION 19.
-ISLA VISTA COMMUNITY RELATIONS COMMITTEE
+ISLA VISTA COMMUNITY RELATIONS COMMITTEE SECTION 19.

-Isla Vista Community Relations Committee is responsible for the education of the campus and student communities regarding issues within Santa Barbara County and Isla Vista that have an effect on students.
+Isla Vista Community Relations Committee is responsible for the education of the campus and student communities regarding issues within the Isla Vista Community as a whole and Santa Barbara County, and shall serve as a funding and planning source for projects promoting community in Isla Vista.
 Such issues may include but are not limited to: safety, police/community relations, landlord/tenant relations, emergency and other vehicle access in Isla Vista, parking, and County and University funding for programs and services in Isla Vista.
+IVCRC shall collaborate with the Office of the External Vice President for Local Affairs (EVPLA).